dcrommie/walbrook/src/markdown-pages/wholesale.md

 ---
-title: For wholesale clients
+title: Wholesale clients
-subtitle: We offer specific opportunities available through our network only to Wholesale clients.
-We do this on a non-advised, introduction only basis to contacts with sufficient investment knowledge and experience who have previously expressed an interest.
+subtitle: We offer an open-architecture service that aims to meet the needs of both Retail and Wholesale clients.
+From time to time, we may offer specific opportunities presented by our network only to Wholesale clients.
 thumbnail: ../src/images/wholesale.png
-title2: We offer an open-architecture service that meets the needs of both Retail and Wholesale private clients and their families
+title2: We do this on a non-advised, introduction only basis to contacts with sufficient investment knowledge and experience.
-subtitle2: We are typically asked to assist with introductions in the following areas
+subtitle2: "We are typically asked to assist with introductions in the following areas:"
-contacttitle: To be kept abreast of these opportunities, please contact us
+contacttitle: To be kept abreast of these opportunities, please contact us.
 email: info@walbrook.com.au
-contact: +61 3 9013 6262
+contact: (03) 9013 6262
 listitems:
   - title: |
       Seed funding